afsvieira/worldcup-api/README.md

 - Users log in via **Azure AD B2C**, with social providers: **Google**, **Microsoft**, and **GitHub**
 - After authentication, users interact with the **GraphQL** endpoint to:
-  - Register their developer account
+  - Register their developer account (starts with **Free** plan)
-  - Generate and manage API Keys
+  - Generate and manage API Keys (respects plan limits)
+  - View available subscription plans
 - All REST endpoints require the header:
   ```http
   Authorization: Bearer <API_KEY>
   ```
-- API Keys are encrypted and stored securely in **Azure SQL** and **Key Vault**
+- API Keys are encrypted and stored securely, with generation limits based on subscription plan

 ## 📊 API Endpoints